-Check out all the resources below to study Canada and grab the FREE printable portion.
+Check out all the resources below to learn Canada and grab the FREE printable portion.

 The printable portion of the unit study contains Canada Notebooking Pages, a Map Scavenger Hunt, a Following Directions activity, a math activity about Canadian currency, Famous People notebooking pages, and book summaries.
-Grab it below!
-(21 pages)
+Grab all 21 pages below and gain access to the printables from the other 12 unit studies, too!

 Videos About Canada